 - Apple will not license Mac OS 8 to any clone maker.

 - Apple is dumping CHRP (clones using more non-Apple components).

 If Apple discontinues clones, hundreds of thousands of Mac clone users will feel betrayed.
 “If this is how Apple treats its OS customers,” they may reason, “why should I stick around?”

 - Update 8/30/97: Apple has dropped Mac OS-Up-To-Date support for any Mac OS computer not manufactured by Apple Computer.
 Apple seems to be doing this to force clone makers into new licensing terms.
 Unfortunately, those most hurt are the 500,000 Mac clone owners.

-- Update 9/4/97: Apple has announced it will purchase the Mac OS license and core assets of Power Computing.
+- Update 9/4/97: Apple has announced that it will purchase the Mac OS license and core assets of Power Computing.
 Apple maintains it has no intention of doing this to any other clone maker.
 In fact, it will honor all current OS license agreements until they expire.
 (What then?
 Time will tell.)
-A new rumor is that Apple will abandon the low-end market (4400, 6500) to Umax, which will either sell low-end computers under their own name or as Apples.
+A new rumor is that Apple will abandon the low-end market (4400, 6500) to Umax, which will either sell low-end computers under their own name or as Apple products.

 - Update 9/10/97: Apple has reinstated Mac OS-Up-To-Date for Umax.
 PowerTools will ship new systems with Mac OS 8.

 - Update 9/17/97: Apple has reinstated Mac OS-Up-To-Date for Power Computing.